 Connections through Bass Pro and later, Disney, have been an undeniable boost to business, Burrows says.
 “What that provided me was all the architects who ever went through Bass Pro, I became friends with,” he explains.
 “When you go work at Disney World for one of those projects, you might have 20 architects.
 Well, we did five Disney hotels, so that’s 100 architects.”
 Those architects are dispersed throughout the world, and Burrows says he “still get(s) calls from those people, and I’ve never advertised.
 It’s been a blessing.
 And I’ve never been busier than I am right now, as far as opportunities.”

-Burrows credits other local metal artists such as Bill Toll, Raymond Zerr, Jerry Goodman and Lee Robinson as inspirations to him, while the passion to create art continues to flow in
+Burrows credits other local metal artists such as Bill Toll, Raymond Zerr, Jerry Goodman and Lee Robinson as inspirations to him, while the passion to create art continues to flow in his blood.

 “I just like creating stuff,” he says.
 “I just like thinking out of the box and doing something that thrills me.
 For the most part, I’ve gotten to live off of that.
 I’ve been lucky to have been around people who let me do my thing.
 It’s an amazing feeling just to be hired to do what you feel should be done.
 I consider that a blessing, and I don’t take it lightly.”